Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Introduction

 \begin{cor} We assume that there is a positive constant $C$ and $\alpha \in ]1, 2]$ such that $\Psi_V(\lambda) \sim_{\lambda \rightarrow +\infty} C \lambda^{\alpha}$, then

 \end{cor}

 The above result is true in particular when, for some $\alpha \in ]1, 2]$, $V$ is an $\alpha$-stable spectrally negative L\'evy process (with adjonction or not of a drift).
-In particular, it agrees exactly with the tail \eqref{casmb} given in the next subsection for the particular case of a drifted brownian motion.
-Also, we note that Corollary \ref{vposstablequeue0} has a particular interest for applications to diffusions in random environments.
-Indeed, it allows to determine the exact value of the $\limsup$ of the renormalized supremum of the local time for a diffusion in a L\'evy environment $V$ that satisfies the hypothesis of the Corollary, see \cite{psvech}.
+In particular, it agrees exactly with the tail \eqref{casmb} given in the next subsection for the particular case of a drifted Brownian motion.
+Also, we note that Corollary \ref{vposstablequeue0} is particularly interesting for applications to diffusions in random environments.
+Indeed, it allows to determine the exact value of the $\limsup$ of the renormalized supremum of the local time for a diffusion in a L\'evy environment $V$ that satisfies the assumptions of the Corollary, see \cite{psvech}.

 \begin{remarque} Since $\Psi_{V} (\lambda) / \lambda^2$ has always a finite limit at $+ \infty$ we get, from Theorem \ref{queuefonctexpo}, that there is always a positive constant $K$ (depending on $V$) such that for $x$ small enough